janwilmake/LLMTEXT-mcp/ADR.md

 - can make OSS which also allows people to explore the markdown on github
 - can more easily deploy MCP server besides it (subdomain)
 - we can just add proper info in rel alternate and redirect from 'accept' header

-# What are goals for this project, what are non-goals?

-Goals

-- Brand awareness Parallel
-- Viral potential
-- Establish Developer Trust

-Non goals

-- Extra revenue for parallel

-How to get this

-- Make it an independent project aiming to be taken over by OSS community
-- Make it 'Sponsored/powered/backed by Parallel', not 'by Parallel'